userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 ---
 title: Adding custom authorization
 metadata:
-    description: Adding custom authorization rules to control access to our page
+    description: Adding custom authorization rules to control access to our Pastries page.
 taxonomy:
     category: docs
 ---

 Now it's time to add custom authorization rules to our page.
-At this point, we will control two things: Authorization to see the page and authorization to see the `origin` column.
+We will use these rules to control two things: visibility of the page itself, and visibility of the `origin` column in the table.
 Each one will require a new [permission](/users/access-control#permissions).
-We will also assign those permission to the existing [roles](/users/access-control#roles).
+We will also assign those permissions to the existing [roles](/users/access-control#roles).

 ## Creating the permission in the database

 ### The migration class

-UserFrosting doesn't have an UI to create new [Permissions](/users/access-control#permissions).
-This is done on purpose because, as you'll see, permission slugs are tightly coupled with the code and it doesn't make sense for any admin user to create new permission in the UI if he's not going to use them in the code.
+UserFrosting doesn't have a UI to create new [Permissions](/users/access-control#permissions).
+This is done on purpose because, as you'll see, permission slugs are tightly coupled with the code and it doesn't make sense for an admin user to create new permissions through the UI when they'll need to modify the code to actually use them.

-To [create a new permission](/users/access-control#creating-new-permissions), we instead have to create a new row in the database table named `permissions`.
+To [create a new permission](/users/access-control#creating-new-permissions), we instead have to create a new row in the `permissions` database table.
 To do this, we'll use a **migration**.
-Since we don't want to (and we already run that one), we will create a new migration whose role will be solely to create that new permission.
-We will also use that migration to assign  our new permission to existing roles, even if this could be done in the UI.
+We've already explained how to create migrations earlier, but we will create a new migration now whose role will be solely to create the new permissions.
+We will also use that migration to assign our new permission to existing roles, even though this _can_ be done in the admin interface.

 Let's start by creating our base migration class.
-That class will be located at the same place as our other class and will be named `PastriesPermissions`.
+That class will be located in the same place as our other class and will be named `PastriesPermissions`.

-`app/sprinkles/pastries/src/Database/Migrations/V100/PastriesPermissions.php`
+`app/sprinkles/pastries/src/Database/Migrations/v100/PastriesPermissions.php`
 ```php
 <?php